Corals in Our Nurseries

-Blade fire coral also known as Millepora complanata, is one of the corals we are working with.
-They have been listed as “least concern” on the IUCN Red List, but there has been a visible decline along the Key’s reefs due to numerous bleaching years back to back.
+Blade fire coral, also known as Millepora complanata, is one of the coral species currently in our nurseries.
+They have been listed as “least concern” on the IUCN Red List, but there has been a visible decline along the Florida Reef

 Ecological & Economic Significance

-Staghorn and elkhorn corals are ecologically and economically important because they provide key ecosystem services.
+These species of corals are ecologically and economically important because they provide key ecosystem services.
 The coral reef is an essential nursery habitat for many organisms.
 It also acts as grounds for breeding, feeding, and spawning for many commercially important fish and invertebrates.
 In fact, over 25% of the ocean’s organisims need coral reefs to survive.

 large storms hit.
 Their structures dissipate the incoming waves and protect the land from erosion, preventing property damage and protecting lives.
 Coral reefs also support fishing, boating, scuba diving, and other tourism, recreational, and commercial-related activities that generates billions of dollars per year worldwide.